tektoncd/community/teps/0002-custom-tasks.md

 ### Status Reporting

-When the `Run<Example>` is validated and created, the Custom Task controller should be notified and begin doing some operation.
-When the operation begins, the controller should update the `Run`'s `.status.conditions` to report that it's ongoing:
+When the `Run<Example>` is validated and created, the Custom Task controller must be notified and begin doing some operation.
+When the operation begins, the controller must update the `Run`'s `.status.conditions` to report that it's ongoing:

 ```
 status